• Recipes

 To convert between wet and dry weights, divide the weight by 16.
 For example, if 1 pound of flour weighs 3 ounces, then 1 ounce of flour would be .3 cups.
 So, in other words, if you want to make a cup of flour, you would need ¾ cup of flour.

-How Many Ounces In A Cup Of Water?
+How Many Ounces Are There in a Cup of Water?

 Water can be tough to calculate - especially when measuring cups and ounces.
 That's why it's essential to know the two main ways to measure water - wet and dry.